 Percy Julian was able to obtain a Ph.D. in chemistry and become an award-winning African-American chemist during a time of racial segregation and Jim Crow laws.

-Zach Hyman has been given many awards during his hockey playing career.
-He has also been able to write award-winning children's books.
-Hyman has helped the Toronto Maple Leafs get into the playoffs while writing top-selling books for children.
+Zach Hyman has helped the Toronto Maple Leafs get into the playoffs while writing top-selling books for children.
 He has received awards for playing hockey and for his children's books.

-Bruce Lee was a martial arts expert and movie star.
-He mastered the art of kung fu and could perform it to near perfection.
-Bruce Lee made martial arts movies that were extremely popular.
-They were considered a new type of action cinema.
-He is a legendary icon of Kung Fu martial arts movies.
+Bruce Lee was a martial arts expert and legendary icon of kung fu.
+His movies were extremely popular and considered a new type of action cinema.

-In the early 1900s, Audrey Munson was one of the most sought after models in New York.
-Her fame brought her offers to be in the film industry.
-Scandals and unfortunate circumstances destroyed her career.
-She is still considered America's first supermodel.
+In the early 1900s, Audrey Munson was one of the most sought-after models in New York.
+Her fame brought her offers from the film industry; however, scandals and unfortunate circumstances destroyed her career.

-Joshua Norton’s failed business deal financially devastated him.
-In 1859, he declared himself Emperor of the United States.
-Citizens of San Francisco made him a celebrity.
-He got free theater tickets, ferry rides, his own currency, made official proclamations and more.
+In 1859, Joshua Norton declared himself Emperor Norton of the United States.
+He had his own currency, made official proclamations and more.

 Nellie Bly was one of the first female investigative journalists in the United States.
 She went undercover at an insane asylum to expose the serious abuse of patients.
 In 1889, she traveled around the world by herself in just 72 days.
 An amazing accomplishment for a female at the time.